-- 2. Double-click Rshd.exe.
+- 1. Copy the files Rshd.exe and Cat.exe to the root directory on the host system.
+These files are found in the CD-ROM provided with the switch. - 2.
+Double-click Rshd.exe.
 RSHD is a server program that allows the switch to request the firmware from the host over an Ethernet connection.
-Leave RSHD running in a separate window.

-- 3. Click Start > Run and enter TELNET.

-- 4. Click Connect > Remote System.

-- 5. In the Host Name field, type the IP address of your Fibre Channel SAN Switch 16 and click the Connect button.

-- 6. Log in as:
+Leave RSHD running in a separate window. - 3.
+Click Start, then Run and enter TELNET. - 4.
+Click Connect, then Remote System. - 5.
+In the Host Name field, type the IP address of your Fibre Channel SAN Switch 16 and click the Connect button. - 6.
+Log in as: